mehmandarov/randomstrings/README.md

 The Metrics exports _Telemetric_ data in a uniform way of system and custom resources ([specification][4]).

 The class **RandomStringsController** contains an example how you can measure the execution time of a request.
-The index page also contains a link to the metric page (with all metric info)
+The index page also contains a link to the metric page (with all metric info).

 ### Open API

-Exposes the information about your endpoints in the format of the OpenAPI v3 specification.
-Specification [here][5]
+Exposes the information about your endpoints in the format of the OpenAPI v3 specification ([docs][5]).

-The index page contains a link to the OpenAPI information of your endpoints.
+The index page contains a link to the OpenAPI information of the available endpoints for this project.